 - Quick and easy to implement

 The choice of models is ultimately yours, and there are some cases where you may find a more optimal model for your account.
-But if you have enough data to qualify, plan on using data-driven attribution.
+But if you have enough data to qualify, plan on using DDA.

-If you can’t use data-driven attribution, consider a rules-based attribution model
+If you can’t use DDA, consider a rule-based attribution model

-Data-driven attribution is powered by your account’s history, and if you don’t have enough traffic, you might not be eligible to use it.
-That doesn’t mean that you need to continue using last-click attribution, though.
+Data-driven attribution is powered by your account’s history, and if you don’t have enough traffic you might not be eligible to use it.
+This doesn’t mean that you need to continue using last-click attribution, though.

-Like data-driven attribution, linear, time decay, and position-based models all break up one conversion across each touchpoint.
+Like DDA, linear, time decay and position-based models all break up one conversion across each touch point.
 Splitting up a single conversion across all steps on the conversion path can give a clearer sense of a keyword’s value.
 And all models let you take advantage of automated bidding as well.

 |Time decay||Gives more credit to clicks that happened closer in time to the conversion||Conservative|